 Larry Martin Hagman, the son of Broadway legend Mary Martin and attorney Ben Hagman, was born in Fort Worth, Texas on September 21, 1931, spending his early days in nearby Weatherford.
 His parents married young, on November 3, 1930, and his mother was just 17 when he was born.
 As a result, Larry spent most of his early years in the care of his maternal grandmother, Juanita Martin.
 Juanita, a violin teacher, adored Larry.
-She had once had a son who only lived one day, and risked her life to have Mary in hopes of another boy.
-She became so attached to Larry that no one could take him away from her.
+Her second child, a son, only lived one day.
+This saddened her so much she risked her life to have Mary in hopes of another boy.
+When Larry was born, she became so attached to him that no one could take him away from her.

 This freed Mary Martin of family responsibilities, allowing her to pursue her career, first as a dance instructor with her own school, then as a singer in California and eventually in her break-out role singing My Heart Belongs to Daddy while doing a mild striptease on Broadway in Leave it to Me, which opened on November 9, 1938.
 A movie contract with Paramount followed.
 By this time, Mary's father, prominent Weatherford, Texas attorney Preston Martin, had died and Mary had divorced Ben Hagman.
 Juanita and Larry moved to California with Mary as she started her movie career, with Larry attending military school there.